Tanzyingsz/DDM-Dissertation/【Daily】dev diary.md

 Overview of everyday progress.

+**28 JULY**
+Built part of the our-mission page.Interview with 2 target users.
+Add a introduction section to landing page prototype.
+Optimze the icon in our-mission page.
+Make the countup function work.

 **27 JULY**
 Our-mission page 5.0 prototype.
 Construst the category database and made category template.
 One interview with a target user.
 Number count up function works but not trigger on scroll.